-Types of credit used (10%): the more types of credit you have, the better.
-So, someone who has successfully managed a car loan, a mortgage and a credit card would score better than someone who just managed a credit card successfully
+- Credit mix (10%): The more types of credit you have, the better.
+Someone who has successfully managed a car loan, a mortgage and a credit card would score better than someone who has just managed a credit card successfully.

 What’s a good score?

-The higher your score, the better the deals you can get from banks and lenders.
-FICO typically calculates scores between 300 and 850.
-You should strive for a 700+ credit score.
+The higher your score, the lower the interest rates you can get from banks and lenders.
+FICO defines a “good” credit score between 661-780, according to credit bureau Experian.

-A score of 700 essentially puts you in the “prime” group and open up opportunities that aren’t available to other consumers including:
+A credit score above 700 essentially puts you in the “prime” category and opens up opportunities that aren’t available to consumers with lower scores, including:

-When you buy a home, you will get the best mortgage rates
+- When you buy a home, you should get competitive mortgage interest rates

-When you buy a car, the 0% financing from manufacturers will be yours
+- When you buy a car, you may qualify for any 0% financing deals from manufacturers

-When you apply for a credit card, all of the best bonus and introductory offers will be waiting for you
+- When you apply for a credit card, you may qualify for the best bonus and introductory offers

-When you apply for auto insurance, you will be considered more responsible – and get better rates
+- When you apply for auto insurance, you will be considered more responsible – and could get better rates

-When you apply for a job, you will easily pass screening that regularly includes credit scoring
+- When you apply for a job that requires a credit check, you could easily pass screening

-- If you’ve shunned credit or are young and just entered the workforce then you don’t have enough history to have established a high credit score.
+- If you’ve never had a credit card or loan, then you typically don’t have enough credit history reporting to the big three credit bureaus (Equifax, Experian and TransUnion) to have established a credit score.

 Check out 6 simple steps for improving your credit score.

-If you’ve struggled with your financial situation, don’t be discouraged by a low credit score.
-They are fixable.
-It may not be easy at first, but taking simple, actionable steps you can begin rebuilding your score and eventually become a member of Club Prime.
+If you’ve struggled with your financial situation, know that by taking simple, actionable steps, such as paying down high balances and paying on time every time, you can begin rebuilding your score and eventually become a “prime” customer.